 Looking at the next three passages last night left me concerned that I'll need to top up with fuel before leaving Scarborough; as to make any progress, the engine has been used quite a bit over the last three days and the tank abut half full.
 Showered and shaved by 7am and talking to a fisherman fixing a duff engine, I learnt that to reach the entrance to the Humber, anchoring at Spurn Head, I need to leave here two hours before low water and I'd missed that already.
 Decision made; a day in Scarborough; time to sort out fuel; mail a birthday card to my mother, stock up on food and stretch my legs.

-Force 4's to 5's yet again from the dreaded SE, so the engine's going to get another work out.
+Force 4's to 5's yet again from the dreaded SE, so the engine's going to get another work out by the look of things.

 Hi Simon, This is Clive and Maggie ( Eos, Wick) we have finally got round to looking at your blog, will follow your progress and try to join you for a beer if you come into either Ramsgate or Dover.
 Dover has a Witherspoons....be carefull of that hangover. wishing you fair winds.
 BFN